-- (a) The Customer Details Notification will be sent by the Retailer to the DNSP when the details are amended in the Retailers system - (b) The Retailer and MC/MP may also agree to provide an update of the Customer details when they are amended. - (c) When a retailer receives a Customer Details Request from an MP/MC or a DNSP they will provide a Customer Details Notification in response.
+- (a) The Customer Details Notification will be sent by the Retailer to the DNSP when the details are amended in the Retailers system - (b) The Retailer and MC/MP may also agree to provide an update of the Customer details when they are amended. - (c) When a retailer receives a Customer Details Request from an DNSP they will provide a Customer Details Notification in response. - (d) The provision of CDN to any other party including MP/MC is via agreement between both parties.
+A retailer who receives a valid Customer Details Request from a MP/MC may provide a Customer Detail Notification in response.